On an evening fine

 Another inhabitant of my world in Edinburgh was my friend Jonathon (yeah, that wasn't really his name).
 He was also a free spirit.
 He was a musician of the highest calibre.
 I'm sure that Jonathon possessed a piece of the Dagda's harp within his soul -- for he was one of those rare musicians who could cause his listeners to laugh, cry, dance, fight or be lulled into sleep with his music.
 Being a musician myself, I enjoyed his friendship very much, and we also enjoyed a similar, taboo-free, sense of humour that is rare to find.

 Of course, there was a down side.
 Jonathon was one of the most irresponsible people I have ever known.
 He was the house guest from hell.
-He drank too much, smoked too much, messed up people's houses, seduced their wives if he could and was difficult to get rid of.
+He drank too much, smoked too much, messed up people's houses, seduced their wives if he could, and was difficult to get rid of when you got tired of him.
 He got barred from pubs as routinely as other people do their washing.
 He had a home to go to, but that wasn't nearly as much fun!
 Most of us put up with this, to whatever degree our patience allowed, because of his talent, because he was a lot of fun, and occasionally because it was just easier than the alternative.

 I believe that having contact with free spirits is good for us on several levels.
 It teaches us to loosen up, to have a good time and stay up late and have some fun once in awhile, even though it's Tuesday.
 It teaches us that we can't control the behaviour of others all the time, and that we don't always need to.
 It teaches us that we can find creative strategies to protect our territory sometimes, and that we'd better learn to live with it when we can't.